 The Drawing Room

 The Drawing Room first originated from the desire to promote works of art on paper.
 This idea evolved to form one of Manila’s leading interdisciplinary commercial galleries.
 The gallery represents artists from the Philippines, with a focus on artistic practices that capture the ever-changing urbanity and dynamism of the Philippines.
-The Drawing Room is interested in artistic practices with social and historic undertones and therefore represents an array of artists dealing with complex themes in contemporary formats.
-The Drawing Room exhibits artists on a monthly basis and are involved in various international art fairs.
+The Drawing Room is interested in artistic practices with social and historic undertones and therefore presents an array of artists dealing with complex themes in contemporary formats.
+The gallery exhibits artists on a monthly basis and is involved in various international art fairs.

 Light and Space Contemporary

 Set up by brothers Jason and Joseph Tecson in 2010, Light and Space Contemporary is a youngster in comparison to some of Manila’s other galleries.
 Emitting an abundance of energy, their enthusiasm for contemporary artistic practice and experimentation is infectious.
 The gallery collaborates with other creative establishments to explore the cross section between art, theater and film, and expands on dialogues between social, cultural and artistic backgrounds.

 Green Papaya Art Projects